Best Resume Format for Any Job: Examples & Templates

 1. Margins

-Stick to 1 inch on all sides of your resume.
+The U.S. standard resume format calls for 1 inch on all sides of your resume.
 If you’re trying to make room on your resume for more information, you can take it down to half an inch if needed, but 1 inch will give your document the best look.

 2. Font Size

 Your font size should be large enough to read but not so large as to look unprofessional.
-Typically, most fonts look good with a point size of 11 or 12 — just take a look at our resume format examples.
+Typically, most fonts look suitable with a point size of 11 or 12 — just take a look at our resume format examples.

 3. Font Style